Dr. Simon's thoughts have been featured below:

 Dr. Simon shares insights into the diagnosis of Bipolar spectrum Disorders from the view point of patients and family members.

-As the COVID-19 pandemic rages on and families spend more time at home, adjusting to "the new normal" may prove especially difficult for younger children as they gear up for the school year, Dr. Simon and colleagues share tips for parents now on supporting their children during these unprecedented times.
+As the COVID-19 pandemic rages on and families spend more time at home, adjusting to "the new normal" may prove especially difficult for younger children as they gear up for the school year.

-As part of NPR's special series, "America Reckons with Racial Injustice," listeners from across the country share their personal experience of being Black in America.
+As part of NPR's special series, "America Reckons with Racial Injustice," listeners from across the country share their personal experiences.

 In the face of this mounting crisis, access to mental health care remains a significant challenge for many Black Americans.
 Dr. Simon shares challenges.